zeroc-ice/ice/README.md

 - Server deployment, replication and monitoring (IceGrid)
 - Session management and firewall traversal (Glacier2)

-The Ice API is defined using the Slice language; a result, it is essentially the same in all programming languages.
+The Ice API is defined almost entirely using Slice; a result, it is essentially the same in all programming languages.

 ## Building Ice from source